Carmentis/carmentis-docs-source/docs/guide-operator/your-application/how-to-configure-your-application.md

 ### Endpoint

-The `endpoint` property refers to the URL or URI where your application's backend services can be accessed.
+The `endpoint` property refers to the URL or URI where your application's backend services endpoint [you have to implement and expose from your application](/docs/guide-operator/your-application/what-you-need-to-implement#endpoint-to-expose-the-operator-server-api) to the Carmentis network.
 This is crucial for enabling communication between your application and the Carmentis platform.
 The endpoint should be specified as a full URL, including the protocol (http or https) and the domain name or IP address, along with any necessary path or port.

 ### Data Retention